gevent/gevent/doc/intro.rst

 `cffi`_ can optionally be installed to build the CFFI backend in addition to the Cython backend on CPython.

-.. tip:: Some Linux distributions are now mounting their temporary
-         directories with the ``noexec`` option.
-This can cause a standard ``pip install gevent`` to fail with an error like ``cannot run C compiled programs``.
-One fix is to mount the temporary directory without that option.
-Another may be to use the ``--build`` option to ``pip install`` to specify another directory.
-See :issue:`570` and :issue:`612` for examples.

-.. tip:: Also check for conflicts with environment variables like ``CFLAGS``.
-For
-         example, see :ref:`library_updates_label`.

 Development instructions can be found `on PyPI <https://pypi.python.org/pypi/gevent#development>`_.

 __ http://pypi.python.org/pypi/greenlet